hajonsoft/hajonsoft-eagle/README.md

 # Eagle

-Use puppeteer to automate google chrome. automation include logging in to third party websites and fill forms.
+We control chrome using eagle.
+Eagle is built on top of puppeteer and can send data to any website.

 # Getting started

 Note: for Apple M1 Chip try this.
-But it didnt work for me https://github.com/puppeteer/puppeteer/issues/6622 https://linguinecode.com/post/how-to-fix-m1-mac-puppeteer-chromium-arm64-bug
+But it didn't work for me https://github.com/puppeteer/puppeteer/issues/6622 https://linguinecode.com/post/how-to-fix-m1-mac-puppeteer-chromium-arm64-bug